Tin Machine Live: Oy Vey, Baby

 Tin Machine Live: Oy Vey, Baby is a live album by Anglo-American rock band Tin Machine, originally released through London Records on 27 July 1992.
-The album includes songs, all from the band's two albums, recorded between 20 November 1991 and 11 February 1992 from five different venues on the North American and Asian legs of Tin Machine's It's My Life Tour.
+The album includes songs, all from the band's two albums, recorded between 20 November 1991 and 11 February 1992 from five venues on the North American and Asian legs of Tin Machine's It's My Life Tour.
 The maligned album title was intended as a pun on U2's 1991 album Achtung Baby.
 Oy Vey, Baby has received negative reviews, with many criticising the performances.
 It failed to chart in both the UK and the US.
 It was accompanied by a concert video of the same title, which was filmed at The Docks, Hamburg on 24 October 1991.
 Following its release, Tin Machine disbanded and Bowie quickly resumed his solo career with Black Tie White Noise (1993).